-Elisha Cook Jr. is well known as a Hollywood character actor, appearing in many films and on TV.
+Elisha Cook Jr. is well known as a Hollywood character actor, appearing in many films and on TV, most famously for his role in The Maltese Falcon.
 He appeared in a number of horror genre films like Voodoo Island 1957 with Boris Karloff, House on Haunted Hill 1959 with Vincent Price, Blacula 1972, Messiah of Evil 1979, and ‘Salem’s Lot 1979.
 He has, as do some other actors listed here, a Wikipedia page.

 The ubiquitous Mr Cook…

 Mrs Gardenia We never see her.
 We are, like the voyeuristic eye of Polanski’s lens, snooping through the dwelling place and belongings of a recently deceased 89 year old woman (“one of the first women lawyers in the state.” as Mr Nicklas informs us).
 She did a little gardening – herbs mostly (wink) – in her shadowy apartment.
 And what about that unfinished letter glimpsed on poor old Mrs.Gardenia’s desk?

 Who or What could she no longer associate herself with?
 She probably wasn’t the first (and we know she’s not the last) person in the story to mysteriously fall into a coma and die.